Soundproofing a fence – effective noise insulation for a quieter outdoor environment

 - The fence should break the sound line between the noise source and the area you want to protect.

-Benefits of soundproofing a fence
+The benefits of soundproofing a fence

-Reduced noise level
+Reduced noise levels

 The fence absorbs and blocks traffic noise, loud neighbors, and other disturbing sounds.